rez-go/constraints/README.md

-# Constraints
+# [Data] Constraints

 An experimental package for defining data constraints in Go.
+Not the same as type constrains.

 Note that this project is in experimental stage.
 The interfaces are not guaranteed to stay as they are now.
 Everything is subject to change.

 ## Background

-When attempting to restructure errors in my project, I realized that errors could be classified into two classes: API errors, and data errors.
+When attempting to restructure errors in my project, I realized that some of the errors could be classified as data errors.

 When we are talking about data-related errors, most instances are coming out from data validation.
 An error which coming from a validation process